rohanr014/Monopoly-JavaFX/doc/plan/DESIGN_PLAN.md

 * Build on property
 * End Turn

-The game is primarily interacted with through the Board class, which has instances of every object in the game as state variables.
+The game is primarily interacted with through the Engine.Board class, which has instances of every object in the game as state variables.

 It should be relatively easy on the View end to support creating a game because the view elements should largely stay the same beyond possibly additional buttons for the user to interact with.
-On the model end, we've taken pains to make everything quite modular, so if, say there's a new type of Space that has different functions it's very easy to slot in a new class in the hierarchy.
+On the model end, we've taken pains to make everything quite modular, so if, say there's a new type of Engine.Space that has different functions it's very easy to slot in a new class in the hierarchy.

 **Include design goals for the implementation of the UI that shows the kind of abstractions you plan to build on top of OpenJFX's